PinkInk/upylib/rfb/README.md

 ###Installation

-Copy the desired micro (rfb) or nano (urfb) directory (less README.md) to the library path of your module and;
+Copy the desired micro (rfb) or nano (urfb) directory (less README.md) to the library path of your module or cpython distribution;

 ```python
 >>> import rfb